 Make yourself at home in one of the 403 air-conditioned rooms featuring minibars.
 Complimentary wireless Internet access keeps you connected, and satellite programming is available for your entertainment.
 Bathrooms have designer toiletries and hair dryers.
 Conveniences include phones, as well as safes and desks.

 Rec, Spa, Premium Amenities

 Relax and unwind with massages, body treatments, and facials.
-You're sure to appreciate the recreational amenities, including a nightclub, a health club, and an outdoor pool.
-This hotel also features complimentary wireless Internet access, babysitting/childcare (surcharge), and gift shops/newsstands.
+If you're looking for recreational opportunities, you'll find a nightclub, a health club, and an outdoor pool.
+Additional features include complimentary wireless Internet access, babysitting/childcare (surcharge), and gift shops/newsstands.